 Housing Connect provides quality, affordable housing to low and moderate income households in Salt Lake County.

 We administer our housing through numerous waiting lists: the Housing Choice Voucher (HCV) program (formerly Section 8), Project-Based Vouchers (PBV), Rental Assistance Demonstration Project Based Vouchers (RAD PBV), and Public Housing.
-The Housing Choice Voucher program waiting list is currently open.
+The Housing Choice Voucher program waiting list is currently closed.

 If you are looking for information about our affordable housing properties, please click here.

 Households qualify based on their annual gross family income.
 They must qualify under federal income limit guidelines, which are adjusted annually.
 Families must qualify under the “very low” income category according to the number of persons in their household.

 The 2020 Income Limits are as follows: